 16. Chinese New Year celebration

 This popular holiday was originally celebrated as a ceremonial day to pray to goods for a good harvest season.
-The end of the holiday is marked with the Lantern Festival.
+Last days of this holiday celebration is famous as the Lantern Festival.

 It is also probably the worst time to plan your holiday, due to enormous crowds and much more expensive plane tickets.
 Natives also travel a lot during this period and it can be almost impossible to find accommodation or tour tickets.

 The New Year’s Eve in China is also famous for the amount of firework that is led during this festival.

 This custom is actually very old and its origins from the old Chinese myth of the monster called Nian.
 During the period of the New Year, the monster would attack the village and people would hide in their homes.
 However, one boy was brave enough to fight the monster off with the firecrackers.
 Today, it’s impossible to imagine this holiday without it.